Hemyock: Hemyock Castle

 On 5 November 1380, King Richard II granted Sir William and Lady Margaret Asthorpe a licence to crenellate the Hemyock manor house; meaning the permission to fortify it.
 Hemyock Castle has many similarities with the much better known Bodiam Castle, granted the licence to crenellate in 1385.
 Over the centuries, Hemyock Castle had many notable owners including Lord Chief Justice Sir John Popham and General Sir John Graves Simcoe the first lieutenant-governor of Upper Canada in 1792.
 He is buried at Wolford Chapel near Dunkeswell.
 The chapel is now owned by the Province of Ontario.

 During the English Civil War it was held for Parliament, subjected to a brief but brutal siege and eventually slighted to destroy its military value.
 Parts of the castle walls, towers and moat still remain.
-They are a scheduled ancient monument.
+They are a scheduled monument.
 The castle site is privately owned: Visits can be arranged for groups; there are also public open days.